tomwolfe/metamorphic-core/SPECIFICATION.md

     *   **Proactive Threat Mitigation:** Continuously monitor for emerging security threats and ethical risks, implementing proactive countermeasures.
     *   **Community-Centric Innovation:** Foster a vibrant community of contributors to drive innovation and address evolving needs.
     *    **Formal Ethics Review and Grading:** The ethical values should have been tested, and verified.

-*Key Components (New/Enhanced):*

-    *   **Enhanced KPI Monitoring Subsystem:** Integrates Prometheus (or similar) to collect and visualize key performance indicators related to code quality, security, ethical compliance, and resource efficiency.
-Configurable alerts trigger automated responses when KPIs deviate from defined thresholds.
-    *   **Automated Backlog Management Module:** Prioritizes items based on quantifiable impact on KPIs (e.g., weighted scoring based on severity of KPI deviation, potential resource savings, ethical impact)
-    *   **Community Contribution Platform (Enhanced):** Streamlines the process for community members to propose and contribute improvements, bug fixes, and new features, providing clear guidance on coding standards, ethical considerations, and testing requirements.
-    *   **Iterative Grading Process Integration (Enhanced):** Applies the Iterative Grading Process to *all* code contributions, regardless of source (AI-generated or human-submitted), ensuring consistent adherence to quality and ethical standards.
-Automated tooling generates "Grade Reports" with actionable feedback for developers.
-    *    **Access controls that writes to files:** Make sure access controls limits to code and also has proper review.
-    *     **Auditing for malicious code:** Double check to make sure code is tested and valid.

 *KPI Targets (Examples):*
     *   Reduce average API latency by 10% (vs. Phase 4 baseline)